- Affiliates must have both institutional members and individual members.

 - All individual affiliate members must hold dues-paid membership in the national CWPA.
 Individual members need not belong to any institutional member, but they should have some connection with the affiliate's region or mission.

 - Affiliates must meet at least once a year.

-- All affiliates must submit to the national Council's Executive Board a report by March 1 of each year that includes the following information:
+- All affiliates must submit to the Chair of the Affiliates Committee a report by March 1 of each year that includes the following information:

 - number of members, with analysis of membership patterns by type of institution, regional distribution, etc.

 - activities carried out during the previous year, including meetings, mailings, reports, research, actions, elections, etc.

 - a descriptive report on the overall health and vigor of the affiliate.

 - a budget including anticipated revenue from dues, grants from participating schools, regional conference fees, other sources; anticipated expenses from mailings, solicitations, travel expenses, guest speakers, etc.